jonschoning/cockatrice-theme-modern/readme.md

 This variant of the theme uses `helvetica_condensed.ttf` that is found in `themes/modern/helvetica_condensed.ttf` and needs to be installed, if the HelveticaCondensed version of the release is chosen

+## Sounds (Optional)

+The sound theme is technically separate from the UI theme, which is optional

 ## Installation

-Put the files in the location specified here:
+1. Put the files in the location specified here:

   - Windows: C:\Users\USERNAME\AppData\Local\Cockatrice\Cockatrice
   - Linux: ~/.local/share/Cockatrice/Cockatrice